kl4xzz/kl4xzz.github.io/README.md

 # Khawja Kashfee — Portfolio Site

-A static site — no backend needed, just these three files:
+A static, multi-page site — no backend needed.
+Six files total:

-- `index.html` — structure/content
+- `index.html` — homepage (hero + teasers linking to the other pages)
+- `about.html` — full bio, toolset, and timeline
+- `projects.html` — full project gallery, F625 featured at top
+- `contact.html` — contact details + resume/CV download slot
-- `style.css` — all styling, the blueprint/schematic theme, animations
+- `style.css` — all shared styling, the blueprint/schematic theme, animations
-- `script.js` — scroll-reveal animation + hero robot parallax
+- `script.js` — scroll-reveal animation + hero robot parallax (shared across all pages)

 ## Upload to GitHub

 1. Create a new repo on GitHub, e.g. `kashfee-portfolio`
-2. Upload all three files (`index.html`, `style.css`, `script.js`) to the repo root — drag and drop works fine via GitHub's web UI ("Add file" → "Upload files")
+2. Upload all six files to the repo root — drag and drop works fine via GitHub's web UI ("Add file" → "Upload files")
 3. Commit

 ## Host it for free with GitHub Pages